 - The non-standard

-for each...in(E4X) loop has been removed.
+for each...inloop, originally part of EcmaScript for XML (E4X), has been removed.
 Please use

 unwatch()methods are deprecated, will now throw a warning when used, and will be removed soon (Firefox bug 934669).